By Samurai Mom

 - A teen may indulge in disrespectful or rebellious behavior to feel more in control of her life and relationships.

-Many parents are desperate to cut through the behavior patterns and angry emotion to reach teens.
+Many parents are desperate to cut through behavior patterns and angry emotions to reach teens.
 The biggest challenge is to see the situation objectively.

 What to Do: The Big Picture

 Create a simple parenting journal.
 Track interactions with your teen to examine daily patterns.
 Compare your teen’s actions to typical adolescent behavior.
 Examine your parenting style and create a discipline program to guide your daughter toward respectful behavior.

 If your teen’s behavior is widely off the mark of what other adolescents exhibit in areas like academics, friendships and self-care, reach out to a school counselor or a therapist.

 Focus on Behaviors – Not On the Cause of Behaviors

 While reflecting on your relationship may give you some insight into why your daughter behaves disrespectfully toward you, it may help to focus instead on the target behaviors that you want.

 Your daughter may not know why she acts the way she does.
 Teens experience many physical, intellectual and emotional changes, and they often can’t see past their own noses.
 Or your daughter may be venting her frustrations in a way that feels safe – she’s counting on your unconditional love to allow her to act this way without taking responsibility for her behavior.
 A teen may also be indulging in disrespectful behavior in order to feel more in control in life and in your relationship.

 Some Other Developmental Causes to Behaving Disrespectfully

 Adults just don’t get it (They think).
 Teens often feel as though they have the answers to life’s persistent questions.
 They may think that adults, (especially parents, but also teachers), don’t understand what’s happening in any given situation and what is an appropriate response.

 Forming strong opinions is a way for your teen to separate from you, a process she must complete to become independent.
 It’s typical for teenagers to view adults in their lives through a critical lens.
 It helps them forge their own path.